 Incoming first-year students are admitted to the pre-nursing major (via the UA Undergraduate Admissions Application) based on certain criteria.
 Due to COVID-19 related closures, the College of Nursing will suspend the use of test scores (ACT/SAT) for admissions considerations.

-For the entering class of summer & fall 2021, the sole admissions criteria will be a 3.6 unweighted high school cumulative GPA
+For the entering class of Fall 2024, the sole admissions criteria will be a 3.5 unweighted high school cumulative GPA.

 Transfer students are admitted to the major if they have an earned a 3.4 cumulative GPA on all transfer coursework.
 This would primarily benefit students who still have general education and prerequisite coursework to complete at the UA.
 It is not necessary to declare the pre-nursing major if a student is ready to apply for admission to the BSN program.